AdobeDocs/adobeio-events/api/journaling_api.md

 4. Find the Journaling section of the event details and copy the URL for the unique endpoint.

-5. Be sure to add the `I/O Management API` as a service in your integration (using the `Services` tab in the I/O Console), in order to be able to invoke the journaling API.
+5. Be sure to add the `I/O Management API` as a service in your integration (using the `API` menu in the `Adobe Developer Console`), in order to be able to invoke the journaling API.

 ### Obtaining an access token to call the API

 To issue the API call, you need to provide three additional parameters:

 * Your integration's API key.
-This is displayed in the Overview tab for your integration in the Adobe I/O Console.
+This is displayed in the Overview tab for your integration in the `Adobe Developer Console`.
 * A JWT token.
 See [Authentication: Creating a JWT Token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md) for how to create a JWT token.
 * Your organization id in the format org_id@AdobeOrg.
-This is also displayed in the Overview tab for your integration in the Adobe I/O Console.
+This is also displayed in the Overview tab for your integration in the `Adobe Developer Console`.

 You combine the URL you got from the Journaling section of the event details with your API key, JWT token and organization ID to make the call.